Abortion rights backers rally in anger over post-Roe future

 “I was already starting to self harm and I would have rather died than have a baby,” said Kimmons, a massage therapist from Rockford, Illinois.

-At that rally, speaker after speaker told the crowd that if abortion is banned that the rights of immigrants, minorities and others will also be “gutted,” as Amy Eshleman, wife of Chicago Mayor Lori lightfoot put it.
+At that rally, speaker after speaker said that if abortion is banned that the rights of immigrants, minorities and others will also be “gutted,” as Amy Eshleman, wife of Chicago Mayor Lori Lightfoot put it.

 “This has never been just about abortion.
 It’s about control,” Eshleman told the crowd of thousands.
-“My marriage is on the menu and we cannot and will not let that happen,” she added.
+“My marriage is on the menu and we cannot and will not let that happen.”

+In New York, thousands of people gathered in Brooklyn’s courthouse plaza before a march across the Brooklyn Bridge to lower Manhattan for another rally.

 The upcoming high court ruling in a case from Mississippi stands to energize voters, potentially shaping the upcoming midterm elections.